What are your chances of acceptance?

 What to Wear

-Business casual is a good guideline for what to wear to a college interview, whether face-to-face or through a computer.
+What should you wear to your college interview?
+Business casual is a good guideline, whether face-to-face or through a computer.
 While the interviewer is likely only to see an applicant from the waist up during a virtual interview, completing your interview ensemble by wearing appropriate pants (or skirt) and shoes is recommended, in the event that you need to stand up.
 Also, keep in mind that computer screens present some unique challenges: bright whites, reds, and solid black outfits, as well as small patterns, generally don’t present well on camera.
-Instead, consider dressing in solid, simple jewel tones, such as amethyst, emerald, and ruby.
+Instead, consider dressing in solid, simple jewel tones, such as purples, greens, and blues.

 As for grooming, men should brush their hair, be clean-shaven or have well-groomed facial hair, and present a well-kept appearance.
 Women should have their hair neatly arranged and wear office-appropriate makeup (no glitter or loud/distracting colors), if any.